Introduction

 - Telematics and GPS Tracking:

-- Telematics systems in concrete trucks provide real-time data on vehicle location, route efficiency, and delivery times.
-This information helps in optimizing routes and schedules to ensure the most efficient use of each truck’s capacity.
+- Telematics systems in concrete trucks give real-time updates on where the vehicle is, how to optimize routes, and delivery times.
+This information helps refine routes and schedules, making the most of each truck’s load capacity.

 - On-Board Weighing Systems: